Elektroarzt/simplebus2-mqtt-bridge/README.md

  SimpleBus/RingToOpen           | ON / OFF       | activate 'ring to open' (40 minutes default, automatically shut off after bell ring)
  SimpleBus/SetRingToOpenTime    | 1 ...
 1440     | activate 'ring to open' for x minutes (max.
 24hrs)
  SimpleBus/SetGain              | 2 ...
 40       | set gain factor of the amplifier U4 (20 default)
  SimpleBus/SetComparatorVoltage | 100 ...
-1500   | set threshold of the comparator U6 to x millivolts, e.g. 250 mV (200 default)
+1500   | set threshold of the comparator U6 to x millivolts, e.g. 600 (default)
  SimpleBus/StartConfigMode      | ON             | start web configuration portal on IP address 192.168.4.1
- SimpleBus/StartTeachIn         | ON             | activate teach-in routine, learns intercom address from the bus SimpleBus/Restart              | ON             | restarts the ESP32
+ SimpleBus/StartTeachIn         | ON / OFF       | ON activates teach-in routine, learns intercom address from the bus; OFF cancels the teaching process
+ SimpleBus/Restart              | ON             | restarts the ESP32

 ### Dependencies